 As we've seen, turning a blind eye to cyber risk is no longer an option.
 Whether the organization already has a risk appetite statement or if it is still undefined, CISOs need to be actively involved in developing and iterating on that statement - sharing their knowledge of cyber and the identified risks associated with enhancing and contextualizing these risks for the rest of the organization.

-If you have any questions about how to write a risk statement, or how IRM can help enable your organization's cybersecurity plan and keep it prepared in uncertain events continuously, give us a call at 1 (800) NIST-CSF or click here to learn more.
+If you have any questions about writing a risk statement or how integrated cyber risk management can help enable your organization's cybersecurity plan and keep it prepared in uncertain events continuously, schedule a conversation with the CyberSaint team to learn more.